Killing of Danny Hansford

-Danny Lewis Hansford (March 1, 1960 – May 2, 1981) was shot and killed by historic preservationist and antiques dealer Jim Williams at Williams' home in Savannah, Georgia, United States.
+Danny Lewis Hansford (March 1, 1960 – May 2, 1981) was shot and killed by historic preservationist and antiques dealer Jim Williams at Williams's Mercer House home in Savannah, Georgia, United States.
 Williams claimed that he shot Hansford in self-defense.
-After four trials, Williams was acquitted of Hansford's murder in 1989.
-Hansford's death was recounted in John Berendt's 1994 non-fiction book Midnight in the Garden of Good and Evil, its 1997 film adaptation, and its 2024 musical stage adaptation.
+In 1989, after four trials, Williams was acquitted of Hansford's murder.
+The event was recounted in John Berendt's 1994 non-fiction book Midnight in the Garden of Good and Evil, its 1997 film adaptation, and its 2024 musical stage adaptation.

 Early life

 Danny Hansford was born in 1960 in Savannah, Georgia, to Emily Bannister.
 He was one of three sons, the others being John and William.